 5. How would you describe our company based on what you’ve seen so far?

 It’s not only important that the candidate is right for you, you have to be the right option for them, too.
 Asking this question will ensure that they know what they’re signing up for and the products, market and environment they will be surrounded with daily.
+It also lets you know they put the work into researching before they walked into the interview, a good sign they’ll know how to research prospects before reaching out or pitching to them.

 This answer should reveal if they’re a good fit for your company culture.
 If the company stands for working smart over working hard, but they believe you encourage working overtime and hustling 24/7, ask yourself whether this person will match with the rest of the team and the company.